earthtraveller1/markdown/README.md

 ## Quick start

 This project targets Rust 1.72.1.
-It is possible to compile this project on an older version of Rust and still have it work as intended, though there are no guarantees.
+It may be possible to compile this project on an older version of Rust and still have it work as intended, though there are no guarantees.

 ```
 cargo build --release